 To avoid any awkward situations, please do not request or accept staff as friends on your personal social media profiles.
 Instead, you should ask your lecturer which of our formal channels they prefer to use for communications.
 Please keep in mind that if you’re contacting staff outside of their normal working hours, they may not be able to respond immediately.

 We do appreciate that our students may sometimes require support outside of our usual working hours.
 If you do find yourself in these circumstances, it’s important not to feel that you have to deal with your situation alone.
-To access guidance, advice and support outside of typical working hours, contact our Student Hub by emailing email@example.com or calling +44 (0)1782 294751.
+For support outside of working hours, you can use Report and Support or our Emergency and 24-hour support.

 With the rise of messaging apps, such as Snapchat, Facebook Messenger, WhatsApp and direct messages on Twitter and Instagram, it’s easy to assume that this is the best way to contact your lecturers.
 However, please bear in mind the University is unable to monitor these channels.